OrchardCMS/OrchardDoc/Documentation/Feature-roadmap.markdown

   * WebAPI 2
   * Razor 3
 * Put back the List module with improved functionnalities (done)
-  * The goal is to be able to use it to mimick the Blogs module (on track)
+  * The goal is to be able to use it to mimick the Blogs module
   * Sipke ([sfmskywalker](http://www.codeplex.com/site/users/view/sfmskywalker)) owns this contribution
 * Performance improvements by unleashing the power of the document db architecture built in Orchard (almost done)
   * Sebastien ([sebastienros](http://www.codeplex.com/site/users/view/sebastienros)) owns this contribution